11.1 4-H Councils:

 Council members are volunteers who are selected in a variety of ways; as determined by the local 4-H Council constitution and by-laws.
 Check with the local Extension offices and 4-H Councils for their procedures.
 4-H Council members need to be enrolled as official 4-H volunteer leaders completing the Leader Enrollment Form and Volunteer Screening Form as a part of the youth risk management procedures.

-Council membership must represent a broad section of the community and reflect the racial composition of the community.
+Council membership must represent a broad section of the community and reflect the demographic composition of the community, 4-H program delivery, and project curriculum interest areas.
 The volunteers who serve on 4-H Councils are assigned the task of determining the needs of 4-H youth in the county and determining how to meet those needs in collaboration with University personnel.

 Strong councils provide local input to the 4-H Youth Development program.
 Many 4-H councils provide additional funds to support 4-H programs through scholarships to 4-H’ers for events and college, for leader forums, for awards offered at county events and other expenditure to strengthen the 4-H experience.
 Providing direction to 4-H programs strengthens the entire state 4-H system.
 Having a strong relationship is critical to a strong 4-H Youth Development Program.